beginning of content

 Key facts

-• Speed is a form of methamphetamine that is less potent (less strong) than ice.
+• Speed is a form of amphetamine that's less potent (strong) than ice.

-• It is an illegal drug that affects the messages sent between your body and your brain.
+• It's an illegal drug that affects how your brain works.

-• Speed can make a user feel happy, but can also cause unwanted effects, such as aggression.
+• Speed can make you feel happy, but can also cause unwanted effects, such as aggression.

-• If you want to stop using speed, you can speak to your doctor.
+• If you want to stop using speed, you can speak with your doctor.

 What is speed?

 Speed is a type of amphetamine.
-It is a central nervous system stimulant that affects the way your brain works and how your body functions.
+It's a central nervous system stimulant that affects the way your brain works and how your body functions.

 Speed is also known as: